HarrisonLILY/CPVLab/readme.md

 ### Prerequisites

 The only prerequisites are a VPS the above have been tested and work well, and a CPVLab license which you can get from [here](https://cpvlab.pro/?utm_source=neil945).

+### Usage

+For full useage and info please see https://afflift.rocks/r/cpv

 ## Contact